ISCHEMIC STROKE / PREVENTION

 - aspirin 100mg + clopidogrel 75 mg for 3 days

-- if clopidogrel is contraindicated, ticlopidine 2×250 mg or ticagrelor can be used (no hard data for this recommendation)
+- if clopidogrel is contraindicated, ticlopidine 2×250 mg or ticagrelor can be used (there are no hard data for this recommendation)

-- in the acute setting, administer 600mg of aspirin and 4-6 clopidogrel tablets (300-450mg) at least 4 h before the procedure (antiplatelet therapy in acute stroke patients treated with IVT + CAS see here)
+- in the acute setting,600mg of aspirin and 4-6 clopidogrel tablets (300-450mg) should be administered at least 4 h before the procedure (antiplatelet therapy in acute stroke patients treated with IVT + CAS is discussed here)

 - follow guidelines for the prevention of contrast-induced nephropathy